hww/MarkesColorsMatcher/README.md

 ![Copic to Touch Table (Ink Only)](copic_to_touch_colors_compact_inkonly.jpg)

 ## Note

 * Use at your own risk.
 I can't guarantee the exact colors that will apear on paper.
-* The tool can be used for other markers too
+* The tool can be used for other markers, too.